 3. Seeking to use the law (as it stands and by advocating improvements) to advance and support environmental protection and to protect against environmental degradation and increasing carbon emissions.

-We’ve published a draft Company Purpose (Amendment) Bill which would require businesses to have a positive impact on society and the environment.
-Learn more about #OperationUpgrade here.
+We’ve contributed to drafting proposed new legislation, the Better Business Act, which would require businesses to have a positive impact on society and the environment.
+Learn more here.

 4. Engaging all our people in decisions relating to our impact on the climate and biodiversity and encouraging all our people to live in more environmentally friendly ways.